cornell-colab/2025-SummerDH/pages/June 10/COLLX: Maintenance and Stewardship.md

 * https://perma.cc/89YQ-BY3Y
 * https://cornell-colab.github.io/assets/may-morris.wacz (use [ReplayWeb](https://replayweb.page/) for this one)

-### Archiving Pages Using the Internet Archive, Perma.cc, ArchiveBox, and Conifer
+### Archiving Pages Using the Internet Archive, Perma.cc, ArchiveBox, and Conifer (15 minutes)
 There are a few platforms that support one-click web archiving.
 These platforms allow you to enter a link, press a button, and have the page you'd like to archive added to their servers and publicly-available for viewing.
 Try archiving a page with both the Internet Archive and Perma.cc.
 You can use the [login credentials in this Box note]() for Perma.cc if you don't want to make an account.

 Next, try archiving a webpage using Conifer.
 You can use the [login credentials in this Box note]() if you don't want to make an account.
 Conifer lets you make both private and public collections, and let's you repeat capture and patch broken snapshots from your browser.